rodydavis/flutter_login/README.md

 # Flutter Login Example

 This example uses a ScrollView, JSON Rest API, Navigation, Alert Pop Up, Progress Indicator, Globals, Images in a shared asset folder, and 100% Shared Code.
-Now with the ability to create a new pin code, verify existing one, login with FaceID, TouchID, and Fingerprint Reader on Android.
+Now with the ability to login with FaceID, TouchID, and Fingerprint Reader on Android.

 ## Getting Started